Drug and Alcohol Rehab in Worcestershire

 Addiction is a serious condition that can be life-threatening when not treated.

-The individual who falls victim to addiction becomes trapped inside a downwards spiral, and this means that the longer they remain addicted the more they are going to lose.
+The individual who falls victim to addiction becomes trapped inside a downward spiral, and this means that the longer they remain addicted the more they are going to lose.

 Going to alcohol rehab in Worcestershire could just be the best decision you have ever made in your life.

-It is also a decision that will benefit the people in your life that you love and care about.
+It is also a decision that will benefit the people in your life whom you love and care about.

 Addiction Statistics In Worcestershire

 Drug and alcohol addiction is a huge social and public health problem across the whole of the United Kingdom, and Worcestershire is no exception.

 A recent report by the Office of National Statistics (ONS) revealed that the amount of drug-related deaths in Worcestershire has increased by 22% in a five-year period.

 The county’s number of yearly deaths from alcohol abuse is also on the rise, with experts pointing to social isolation from 2020 lockdowns as an aggravating factor.